urschrei/convertbng/README.md

     - they're probably in [Web Mercator](http://spatialreference.org/ref/sr-org/6864/).
 You **must** convert them to WGS84 first.
 Use `convert_epsg3857_to_wgs84([x_coordinates], [y_coordinates])` to do so.

 #Accuracy
-`convert_bng` and `convert_lonlat` use the standard seven-step [Helmert transform](https://en.wikipedia.org/wiki/Helmert_transformation) to convert coordinates.
+`convert_bng` and `convert_lonlat` first use the standard seven-step [Helmert transform](https://en.wikipedia.org/wiki/Helmert_transformation) to convert coordinates.
 This is fast, but not particularly accurate – it can introduce positional error up to approximately 5 metres.
 For most applications, this is not of particular concern – the input data (especially those originating with smartphone GPS) probably exceed this level of error in any case.
-In order to adjust for this, `convert_bng` then retrieves the OSTN02 adjustments for the kilometer-grid the point falls in, and performs a linear interpolation to give final, accurate coordinates.
+In order to adjust for this, the OSTN02 adjustments for the kilometer-grid the ETRS89 point falls in are retrieved, and a linear interpolation to give final, accurate coordinates is carried out.
 This process happens in reverse for `convert_lonlat`.

 ##OSTN02
 [OSTN02](https://www.ordnancesurvey.co.uk/business-and-government/help-and-support/navigation-technology/os-net/surveying.html) data are used for highly accurate conversions from ETRS89 latitude and longitude, or ETRS89 Eastings and Northings to OSGB36 Eastings and Northings, and vice versa.
 These data will usually have been recorded using the [National GPS Network](https://www.ordnancesurvey.co.uk/business-and-government/products/os-net/index.html):